go-pkgz/auth/README.md

 - Multiple oauth2 providers can be used at the same time
 - Special `dev` provider allows local testing and development
-- JWT stored in a secure cookie and with XSRF protection.
+- JWT stored in a secure cookie with XSRF protection.
 Cookies can be session-only
 - Minimal scopes with user name, id and picture (avatar) only
-- Integrated avatar proxy with FS, boltdb or gridfs storage
+- Integrated avatar proxy with FS, boltdb and gridfs storages
 - Support of user-defined storages for avatars
 - Black list with user-defined validator
 - Multiple aud (audience) supported